 Current translation projects include translations of the 19th century Swahili poet Muyaka bin Haji al-Ghassaniy (1776 - 1840), Katama Mkangi's Africanfuturist Swahili novel Walenisi, and a hybrid project about the anticolonial Hehe chieftain Mkwawa.

-He has taught creative writing to elementary, high school, and college students, as well as disabled adults, and collaborated on Swahili hip-hop tracks with Tanzanian artists, including members of L.W.P.
+He has taught creative writing to elementary, high school, and college students, as well as disabled adults, and collaborated on Swahili hip-hop and singeli tracks with Tanzanian artists, including members of L.W.P.
 Majitu and Daz Nundaz.

 Other accomplishments include getting arrested for disorderly conduct, criminal trespass, obstructing traffic, obstructing government administration, and resisting arrest in locales such as Trump Tower, Trump International Hotel, the Republican National Convention, and the United States Senate.